 Table of Contents

-Do Firefighters Sleep at the Station?
+Do They Sleep at the Firehouse?

 Firefighters are usually given the space and time to get some rest while at work, though that can depend on a variety of factors.
 Most stations are built with some type of sleeping quarters and the firefighters are usually allowed to attempt to sleep at night.